klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 > klay.blockNumber
 1234
 ```
-Now, you have to decide an appropriate block number to activate the hard fork.
+Now, you have to choose an appropriate block number to activate the hard fork.
 Make sure to have enough number of blocks (which is produced every second) between the current block and the block of hard fork.

 ## 2. Upgrade the ServiceChain binary <a id="2-upgrade-the-servicechain-binary"></a>